 This tomato, lentil and butternut squash soup is simple, nutritious and delicious!
-Just what you need on a cold winter’s night!
-It couldn’t be easier to make and ticks all the boxes, being gluten-free and vegan (of course!) with a good amount of protein (from the lentils) and minimal ingredients.
+It couldn’t be easier to make and ticks all the boxes, naturally gluten-free and vegan with a good amount of protein (from the lentils) and minimal ingredients.
 You can even trick your kids into eating lentils and squash by calling it plain tomato soup (they’ll never know)!
-So, if you’re travelling home from work in the cold and dark and you’re wondering what to eat for supper, this is the recipe for you!
 Pop all the ingredients in the pan and then go and bath your kids and help them with their homework, knowing your food will be ready once you’re done.

 My kids love tomato soup so one day I decided to sneak in some squash and lentils too.
 (They are not fans of either of these!).
 Great news… no-one noticed and they all ate it up without any fuss!
 So, in an effort to get a little more goodness into them, this is now our family tomato soup.

 For a kick of chilli heat in the parents servings, add a dollop of spicy zhoug sauce or chilli oil.

 This soup is a pretty balanced meal with protein from the lentils, and a range of vitamins, minerals and important antioxidants from the tomato and squash.
 Did you know that squash is a rich source of beta-carotene (vitamin A) and is also high in vitamin C and many other minerals?

 - Olive oil – just for sautéing the onion and garlic so I wouldn’t use the really good extra virgin olive oil here (it has a lower smoke point than the more refined version).

 - Onion and garlic – for depth of flavour.